-In the last 4 years, our Education and Community program has provided arts-enhanced education programs to 130+ schools, covered the cost of transportation for 757 buses, impacted over 67,000 students in the tri-county region, all while maintaining a 66% barrier-free program.
+In the last 6 years, our Education and Community program has provided arts-enhanced education programs to 130+ schools, covered the cost of transportation for 999 buses, and impacted over 112,000 students in the tri-county region, all while maintaining a 66% barrier-free program.

-Construction of the new Charleston Gaillard Center began in August of 2012 and was finished in October of 2015.
+Construction of the new Charleston Gaillard Center began in August 2012 and was finished in October 2015.
 The new Gaillard Center features the 1,800-seat Martha and John M. Rivers Performance Hall, a 15,000-square-foot Grand Ballroom space, and three floors of City offices.
 The Gaillard Performance Hall Foundation was instrumental in raising funds for the construction of the building.
 The design for the world-class facility was an essential collaboration between the Schwarz architectural team, acousticians Akustiks, LLC, and theater consultants Fisher Dachs Associates, Inc.